esa/pykep/doc/sphinx/documentation/pontryagin.rst

 The pontryagin module
 =======================

-This module contains the class ``PyKEP.pontryagin.leg``, which allows one to efficiently construct low-thrust trajectories using the indirect optimal control transcription alla moda di Pontryagin's maximum principle.
+This module contains the class ``pykep.pontryagin.leg``, which allows one to efficiently construct low-thrust trajectories using the indirect optimal control transcription alla moda di Pontryagin's maximum principle.
-``PyKEP.pontryagin.leg`` transcribes the two-point boundary value problem resulting from `Pontryagin's maximum principle <https://en.wikipedia.org/wiki/Pontryagin%27s_maximum_principle>`_ , in which one must correctly choose (via and optimiser, e.g. `SNOPT <https://esa.github.io/pagmo_plugins_nonfree/py_snopt7.html>`_) the nondimensional costate variables (nondimensional variables each corresponding to the respective
+``pykep.pontryagin.leg`` transcribes the two-point boundary value problem resulting from `Pontryagin's maximum principle <https://en.wikipedia.org/wiki/Pontryagin%27s_maximum_principle>`_ , in which one must correctly choose (via and optimiser, e.g. `SNOPT <https://esa.github.io/pagmo_plugins_nonfree/py_snopt7.html>`_) the nondimensional costate variables (nondimensional variables each corresponding to the respective